nikete/nikete.github.io/_posts/2021-03-18-Choice_DAO.md

 In the spirit of [Constructive Economics](https://web.archive.org/web/20161229154937/http://aiecon.tumblr.com/post/489827144/what-is-constructive-economics) the focus is on making it real.
 Smart contracts running on proof-of-stake blockchains provide a playground for experimenting with novel economic structures.
 A self-referential experiment in computational social science: a DAO run by, and dedicated to the development of, practical designs for incentivizing advice that leads to better choices.
 The DAO itself making decisions using the proposed mechanisms.

 The goal is to experiment with what applications (beyond DAO governance) are well suited to these mechanisms, how the mechanisms need to be refined, and what is needed to make this happen.
+Potential applications:

+* choosing profit maximizing bid-ask spreads for automated market makers.
+* choosing suppliers when quality is hard to observe ex-ante but affects an ex-post observable reward
+* choosing what to learn to maximize market income in some future period

 After some conversations about advice auctions and related work on decision elicitation, at the [DIMACS Workshop on Forecasting: From Forecasts to Decisions](http://dimacs.rutgers.edu/events/details?eID=1864) there seems to be enough interest to start a DAO around research and experimentation on advice and policy elicitation.
 The best advice for a DAO is the analysis of a proposed mechanism and the code that implmenets it.
 So the messages for the winning bids as the DAO bootstraps itself by running an advice auction over what mechanism to use (with the default by the advice auction as currently implemented in solidity).